gmcastil/oddball/README.md

 * The assembled output will always be 64KB in size, since that is the size of the 6502 address space
 * All non-program bytes will be populated with NOP (`0xEA`) opcodes
-* If the intent of the user is to simulate the 6502 address space, additional bytes need to appear in the output, notably the address of the reset vector and interrupt handling routines in addresses `$fffa` through `$ffff`.
 * Because the intent of the output products is to verify hardware behavior, no support for macros exists.